-Rafael Benitez’s side were given a helping hand by two unfortunate own goals from Jonathan Walters and made it count in stunning fashion as they struck three times in the space of 11 second half minutes to run out emphatic winners.
+Rafael Benitez's side were given a helping hand by two unfortunate own goals by Jonathan Walters and made it count in stunning fashion as they struck three times in the space of 11 second half minutes to run out emphatic winners.

 The outcome hinged on two moments shortly after the break as referee Andre Marriner initially awarded City a penalty but then changed his mind, before Walters glanced home the second of his own goals from an inswinging Juan Mata corner.

 City had more than matched Chelsea in the first half and were a little unfortunate to go in at the break a goal behind as Walters dived to head a menacing cross from Cesar Azpilicueta past his own 'keeper right on the stroke of the interval.

 It was Azpilicueta who thought he had given away a penalty when he sent Matthew Etherington sprawling in the box, but after pointing to the spot, he then awarded a Chelsea free kick because the assistant referee had flagged for offside.